Installing on Tomcat (Local or Cloud)¶

 Apache Tomcat is an open source Java web server that can be used to serve ODK Aggregate.

-This document guides you through the installation and initial setup of a self-hosted instance of ODK Aggregate, running on Apache Tomcat with a MySQL or PostgreSQL.
-"Self-hosted" could mean on your own hardware or on a cloud-based server such as Amazon Web Services.
-(Though, for AWS in particular, we have additional instructions.)
+This document guides you through the installation and initial setup of a self-hosted instance of ODK Aggregate, running on Tomcat with a PostgreSQL, or MySQL database server.
+"Self-hosted" could mean on your own hardware or on a cloud-based server.

 - Local hosting implies that you are taking ownership of the off-site back up and restoration of your data and are documenting the steps necessary to return your systems to operation in circumstances that might include a full hardware failure or the destruction of your facility.
 You must also plan for the security of your data and systems.

 - Local hosting requires that you configure your network routers.
 It is recommended to seek assistance from your local computer technical support community before proceeding.
 The set-up of the ODK Aggregate web server and database are very easy in comparison.